SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 *"What about when forcing yourself stops working?
 When you see a room and the decorations don't appear in your mind, when your party cannon fails?"*

-"I'm not going to fail, and I'm not going to burnout!"
+"I'm not going to fail, and I'm not going to burn out!"

 *"What about when you're alone?
 When you have no friends?
 Will you care then?"*

-"My friends will never abandon me, especially Rainbow Dash."
+"My friends will never abandon me, especially not Rainbow Dash."

-*"Why bring up Rainbow Dash, still holding out hope she will like you back?
-Will you get help when she rejects you, when they all do?"*
+*"Why bring up Rainbow Dash?
+Still holding out hope that she will like you back?
+Will you get help when she rejects you?
+When they all do?"*

 "They would never do that…"

 *"They WILL and are going to if you don't get the help you NEED."*

 Pinkie stomps her hooves on the floor and lets out a frustrated huff.
 "No they won't.
-We've been over this a million times already."
+We've been over this a million times already!"

 "Getting angry won't help, you're under too much pressure for that to let off steam."

-"I can handle the pressure," Pinkie almost screams.
+"I can handle the pressure!"
+Pinkie almost screams.

 *"You already put a lot on your plate, and your friends only add to it.
-If you told them, they could take some from you, help you like you help them."*
+If you told them, they could take some from you, help you like you help them.
+That's what friends are for."*

 "I don't need to burden them with my problems."